Articles

 • Stakeholder ownership: Different stakeholders within your organization, such as IT professionals and department heads, may own various applications.
 It’s necessary, albeit complex, to keep track of the types of data handled by these diverse applications to better understand the potential risks.

-• Regulatory oversight: Certain applications may process data under strict regulatory oversight (such as FERPA, HIPAA, GLBA, GDPR, etc.), and non-compliance can have serious repercussions, especially in the event of security breaches.
+• Regulatory oversight: Certain applications may process data under strict regulatory oversight (such as HIPAA, GLBA, FISMA, CMMC, GDPR, etc.), and non-compliance can have serious repercussions, especially in the event of security breaches.

-In essence, effective application risk management and data management go hand in hand.
+In essence, effective ASRM and data management go hand in hand.
 Understanding the data that courses through your organization’s applications, you can identify and mitigate potential vulnerabilities, better protecting your valuable digital assets.

 Accountability

-Application risk management is more than just locating and addressing vulnerabilities—it’s about cultivating a culture of responsibility within your organization.
+ASRM is more than just locating and addressing vulnerabilities—it’s about cultivating a culture of information security within your organization.
 This involves several critical steps:

 1. Establishing ownership: Application owners—be they developers, managers, or IT personnel—need to recognize their crucial role in ensuring the security of the applications they handle.
 This means actively identifying and addressing potential vulnerabilities.